Eliuds/Unity-Learn-Junior-Programming/Prototype1/README.md

 This is a 3rd person driving game where you and a friend race to the end trying to avoid all obstacles.

  ## Camera
- In this project i coded the camera to follow the player :
+ In this project i coded the camera to follow both the players:

  I made the camera so you can switch between cameras while playing c for player 1 and f for player 2: